 I have a love affair with every good infographic I see.
 It can’t just be me, don’t you love it when you “see” the idea before someone makes you read the idea?
 That kind of double-enforced messaged, confirming what your audience thought all along – brilliant!

-Of course the trick is creating one yourself, right?
-I’d like to help you along as far as I have travelled down this path.
+Of course, the trick is creating one yourself, right?
+I’d like to help you along as far as I have traveled down this path.

-I have been a long time user of Easel.ly.
+I have been a long-time user of Easel.ly.
 As in when they only offered a half-dozen templates and as in they reset my account at one point, ouch.
-However, they appear to have overcome those growing pains now and offer enough variety in the templates that it should serve most your needs without being obviously one of their products.
-I like their output options, which as you see includes embed code.
+However, they appear to have overcome those growing pains now and offer enough variety in the templates that it should serve most of your needs without being obviously one of their products.
+I like their output options, which includes embed code.

 Canva has fresher graphics, but did take me a little longer to get the gist of – I still think it has more longevity mostly because it is a multi-purpose tool.
 Canva will eventually cost me money once I use all of the free graphics and I can see how it would get expensive a la carte at $1 per graphic.